Pause or Proceed – Evaluating the Future of Your Vineyard

 Tyler has received several awards, including Young Farmer of the Year in 2013, Excellence in Viticulture by the Sonoma County Wine Growers in 2024.
 Tyler also completed the pilot UC Climate Stewardship certificate program in 2021.
 In 2011, Tyler led Redwood Empire Vineyard Management to become the 1st third-party operator to be CSWA Sustainability Certified in CA. Tyler has also been serving on the American Vineyard Foundation board for 10 years.

-Brad Peterson
+Brad Petersen

-Silver Oak, California
+Silver Oak Cellars, California